charlesdong/breakout/README.md

 ## More about the game

 Actually you can find the implement details on the website https://learnopengl.com/ (in the menu directory In Practice/2D Game).
 But when I know more and more about game developing, I found that the code on the website is a bit awful.
-To write better code and speed up the game, I started this project.
+To write better code (this can also speed up the game), I started this project.